VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 2) Volume 3, Chapter 1, The General Process for Approval or Acceptance of Air Operator Applications.
-Inspectors must use this as a general guideline for
+This guidance describes

-4) Flight Standardization Board (FSB) Reports and Operational Suitability Reports (OSR).
-These reports may contain additional training, checking, and currency recommendations
+4) Flight Standardization Board (FSB) Report.
+This report may contain additional training, checking, and currency recommendations

 for an installed EFVS.
-Reports are posted in the Flight Standards Information Management System (FSIMS).
+Reports are located in the Flight Standards Information Management System (FSIMS).

 6) Airplane Flight Manual (AFM)/Rotorcraft Flight Manual (RFM) or Supplement (AFMS/RFMS).
-The AFM/RFM
+The AFM/RFM contains information

-pertaining to the certification of an EFVS.
+pertaining to the eligibility of an EFVS to conduct EFVS operations.

-4-1693 EFVS APPLICATION EVALUATION.
+4-1693 EVALUATING APPLICATIONS FOR C048.
 PIs must use the five-phase process described in

 Volume 3, Chapter 1, Section 1 as

-A. Phase 1.
+A. Phase One.
 FAA personnel responsible for evaluating any part of an EFVS application must be familiar with the contents of AC

 administrative instructions for proper issuance of the authorization.